-I watched from the sidelines as all these people tried the AIP diet to reverse their autoimmune disease symptoms.
+I watched from the sidelines as all these people tried the Autoimmune Protocol (AIP) diet to reverse their autoimmune disease symptoms.
 But not me.
 Noooo thank you.
 Gluten and dairy-free was the farthest I was willing to go.

 “Man, they must be desperate.”

 Because who in their right mind would ever do this diet for FUN?
 Seriously.
-It just sounds so… exhausting and… fun-sucking.
+It just sounds so… exhausting.